tyrannosaur/keypool/readme.md

       keys = [create_timer(...) for i in xrange(0, 10)]
 ```

-Oops, the loop is iterating faster than time.time's precision and
+Oops, the loop is iterating faster than ``time.time``'s precision and
-thus all keys are identical
+thus all keys are identical:

 ```python
       # [1310422700.9400001, 1310422700.9400001, 1310422700.9400001,